 A sensible strategy is to set a date to talk with me about your level of life protection.

-Interestingly, the ASIC review found that consumers who purchased life insurance with the help of a professional planner faced lower rates of claims denial than those who purchased policies direct from the insurer”.
-This reinforces the importance of speaking with your local Mortgage Choice financial adviser to ensure your life cover is right for your needs and that you fully understand the nature of the product you’re buying into.
+Interestingly, the ASIC review found that consumers who purchased life insurance with the help of a professional adviser faced lower rates of claims denial than those who purchased policies direct from the insurer”.
+This reinforces the importance of speaking with your local Mortgage Choice financial adviser to ensure your life cover is right for your needs and that you fully understand the nature of the product you're buying into.

 6Proper adequacy in life insurance means looking beyond rising premiums' – Rice Warner media release, December 2013